Sakib1263/TF-1D-2D-ResNetV1-2-SEResNet-ResNeXt-SEResNeXt/README.md

 On the contrary, the models contain BatchNormalization (BN) blocks after Convolutional blocks and before activation, which is deviant from the original implementation.
 Read more about BN in this paper: https://arxiv.org/abs/1502.03167v3.

 # ResNet Architectures
-A table from the original paper containing the architectures of the ResNet models developed is shown below:..
+A table from the original paper containing the architectures of the ResNet models developed is shown below:
 ![ResNet Architecture Params](https://github.com/Sakib1263/1DResNet-KERAS/blob/main/Documents/ResNet.png "ResNet Parameters")

 The speciality about this model is its flexibility.
 Apart from choosing any of 5 available ResNet models in 1D or 2D, one can easily change the parameters such as number of input kernels/filters (termed as width of the model), number of target classes for Classification and number of extracted features for Regression tasks, etc. Details of the process are available in the DEMO in the codes section.
 The datasets used in the DEMO as also available in the 'Documents' folder.